renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 * **Return structured errors**: When appropriate, return `Data(data={"error": ...})` instead of raising exceptions to allow downstream handling.
 * **Stop outputs selectively**: Only halt specific outputs with `self.stop(...)` if necessary, to preserve correct flow behavior elsewhere.

-## Contribute custom components to Langflow
+## Contribute custom components to Aiexec

-See [How to Contribute](/contributing-components) to contribute your custom component to Langflow.
+See [How to Contribute](/contributing-components) to contribute your custom component to Aiexec.